|Are you stuck at home wishing you could play Warmachine & Hordes? |

 - Paymaster [Steelhead] - This model starts the game with 5 coins and can spend them at any time during its activation.
 For each coin you spend you choose one of the following Incentives.
 Incentives can only target friendly Steelhead units within your CMD range.
 A Steelhead unit can only benefit from one Incentive per turn.

-- Battle Maneuvers - The unit gains Reposition [5"] for one turn.
+- Battle Maneuvers - Affected models gain Reposition [5"] while in formation this turn.
 (Reposition [5"] - At the end of an activation in which it did not run or fail a charge, this model can advance up to 5", then its activation ends.)

 - Money Shot - Affected models gain +2 to ranged attack and ranged damage rolls for one turn.